 Studying drug toxicity and efficacy is necessary in order to choose the best candidates for further progress in subsequent phases of research from in vitro to in vivo in animals (Pre-clinical trials) and, later, in humans (Clinical trials).

-Therefore, in vivo and in vitro assays are both used in this critical preclinical stage of Early Drug Discovery to validate targets and development of candidates.
+Therefore, in vivo vs in vitro assays are both used in this critical preclinical stage of Early Drug Discovery to validate targets and development of candidates.

 In vitro (Latin for “in glass”) refers to studies done externally of a living organism.
 This can include work done on bacteria or mammal cells in a petri dish, for instance.
 They are often used in pre-clinical pharmaceutical and fertility drug testing.